 High refresh rates is also very good for gaming as graphics would display smoother and faster.
 This is very crucial in First or third person shooter games that require split second decision making.
 That half second advantage afforded by using a faster display could mean the world in a game like PUBG or Call of Duty Mobile.

 Disadvantages of high refresh rates

 Refresh rates in Smartphone displays is new big thing now.
 Most 2020 flagships have really high refresh rates and that is expected to continue in 2021.
-120Hz seems to be the standard for most flagships but 90Hz is starting to trickle down to the midrangers.
+120Hz seems to be the standard for most flagships but it is also the same for upper midrangers now.
+90Hz is starting to trickle down to the lower midrangers.

 Many OEMs have also tried to mitigate the battery consumption and heating by allowing users to switch between different refresh rates on their devices especially on none LTPO displays.